adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 - Our work follows a similar thrust by defining the CRF as an RNN and using a trilinear interpolation layer to transfer the coarse output of the 3D-FCNN to individual 3D points before the CRF stage.

-- In contrast to [34], our frameworkis a single stream architecture which jointly optimizesthe 3D CNN and CRF, targets the domain of 3D Scene PointClouds, and is able to handle a large number of classes bothat the CNN and CRF stage.
+- In contrast to [34], our framework is a single stream architecture which jointly optimizesthe 3D CNN and CRF, targets the domain of 3D Scene PointClouds, and is able to handle a large number of classes bothat the CNN and CRF stage.

 Unlike [76, 42, 10], we choose to use deterministic interpolation weights that take into accountthe metric distance between a 3D point and its neighboringvoxel centers (Section 3.2).